The Quest for Universality: Reflections on the Universal Draft Declaration on Bioethics and Human Rights

 Showing items related by title, author, creator and subject.

-Reflections on the UNESCO Draft Declaration on Bioethics and Human Rights: Universal Draft Declaration on Bioethics and Human Rights Unknown author (United Nations Educational, Scientific and Cultural Organization [UNESCO], 2005-09)
+Reflections on the UNESCO Draft Declaration on Bioethics and Human Rights: Universal Draft Declaration on Bioethics and Human Rights Unknown creator (United Nations Educational, Scientific and Cultural Organization [UNESCO], 2005-09)

 The UNESCO Universal Declaration on Bioethics and Human Rights: protecting future generations and the quest for global consensus Salako, Solomon E. (2008-12)Since the coining of the term 'ectogenesis' by Haldane in 1924, we have witnessed sensational biotechnological triumphs such as in vitro fertilisation, the cloning of "Dolly" the sheep, and the publication of the human ...

-Consensus Statement on Dignity in Illness, Disability, and Dying; and a Response to the UNESCO Universal Draft Declaration on Bioethics and Human Rights Unknown author (International Association of Catholic Bioethicists, 2005-12)
+Consensus Statement on Dignity in Illness, Disability, and Dying and a Response to UNESCO's Universal Draft Declaration on Bioethics and Human Rights Unknown creator (International Association of Catholic Bioethicists, 2006-03)